Public Schools – Audit Considerations for Managers and Partners (2026)

 Finalisation Phase

-• Preparing and finalising the audit report in line with ISA requirements
+• Consideration of the factors that go into finalising the audit engagement in line with ISA requirements

-• Addressing specific auditor reporting responsibilities for public schools
+• Identifying auditor reporting responsibilities for public schools.